RSSNext/Follow/README.md

 If you have access, you are welcome to use the following methods to download and install it:

-- You can get the installation packages for each platform from the [Release page](https://github.com/RSSNext/Follow/releases).
+- You can get the installation packages for each platform from the [Releases page](https://github.com/RSSNext/Follow/releases).
-- If you are using Arch linux, you can install package [follow-appimage](https://aur.archlinux.org/packages/follow-appimage) that maintained by [timochan](https://github.com/ttimochan)
+- If you are using Arch linux, you can install package [follow-appimage](https://aur.archlinux.org/packages/follow-appimage) that maintained by [timochan](https://github.com/ttimochan).

 ## Contributing